Bryan Bracey: Professional career

-In the 2001 NBA Draft, the San Antonio Spurs selected Bracey as the 57th pick, the final overall pick.
+In the 2001 NBA draft, the San Antonio Spurs selected Bracey as the 58th pick, the final overall pick.
 He never played a game for the Spurs or any other NBA team, making him 1 of 8 players from the 2001 NBA Draft to never play a game in the league.

 Bracey debuted professionally with the Fayetteville Patriots of the NBA Development League but played only one game with that team.
 Bracey signed with Bnei Herzliya of Israeli Basketball Super League at the end of November 2001.
 He was credited for helping Herzliya rally from an 0–10 start in the season.
 Bracey left Israel in April 2002, during the Battle of Jenin.

 Until being released in November 2002, Bracey played 10 games with the Italian team Air Avellino.
-He played until summer 2003 with Hapoel Jerusalem B.C. in Israel.
+He played until summer 2003 with Hapoel Jerusalem in Israel.